Gothic metal: Lyrics

 The lyrics of gothic metal are known to be melodramatic, fantasized, romantic, dark or sometimes gloomy.
 For the three English bands that helped to pioneer the genre, their gloomy lyrics reflect their background in doom metal while their darker or melodramatic lyrics draw influence from gothic rock.
 The music of My Dying Bride has been noted as "dripping with treachery and pain" from a "lyrical fascination with deceit and transgressions of every variety".
 Lyrics that focus on suicide and the meaninglessness of life can be found in Anathema while Paradise Lost too has "never lost their depressive edge".

 Gothic fiction, a literary genre that blends horror and romance, has been a source of inspiration for the lyrics of many gothic metal bands like Cadaveria, Cradle of Filth, Moonspell, Theatres des Vampires and Xandria.
 Critic Eduardo Rivadavia of Allmusic identifies drama and mournful beauty as requisite elements of the genre.
 For My Dying Bride, the subjects of "death and misery and lost love and romance" have been approached repeatedly from different angles.
 The common gothic theme of lost love is a subject that has been tackled by such gothic metal bands as Theatre of Tragedy and Leaves' Eyes.

 Lyrics based on personal experiences are another common feature of many gothic metal bands such as Anathema, Elis, Evanescence, Tiamat, Midnattsol and the Old Dead Tree.
-Graveworm moved away from fantasy stories in favor of personal lyrics after finding them more suitable for their style of music.
+Graveworm moved away from fantasy stories in favour of personal lyrics after finding them more suitable for their style of music.
 The lyrics of fellow Italians Lacuna Coil also do not feature any "fantasy stuff or something that you cannot find in reality" as their co-vocalist Cristina Scabbia finds it desirable that people can relate themselves to her band's lyrics.
 Similarly, the band Lullacry features lyrics on the subjects of "love, hate, passion and pain" because a person "can easily connect to a song" with lyrics "about human relationships".
+A few bands, such as Saviour Machine and Virgin Black, deal extensively with Christian religious themes and navigating personal religious faith.